prathimavalasapally/DP-500-Azure-Data-Analyst/Instructions/labs/16-create-reusable-power-bi-artifacts.md

 - Use lineage view to discover dependent Power BI assets.

+## Excercise-1: Publishing Data Model in Power BI

+In this exercise, you will Publish a data Module in Power BI.

 ### Task-1: Set up Power BI

 In this task, you will set up Power BI.